-HENRY R. BEEKMAN, Counsel to the Corporation, No. 2 Tryon Row, New York City.
+No. 2 Tryon Row, New York City.

-In the matter of the application of the Commissioners of the Department of Public Parks for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to acquiring title, wherever the same has not been heretofore acquired, to that part of JULIET SIREET (although not yet named by proper authority), from Mott avenue to Walton avenue, in the Twenty-third Ward of the City of New York, as the same has been heretofore laid out and designated as a first-class strest or road by said Department.
+In the matter of the application of the Commissioners of the Department of Public Parks for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to acquiring title, wherever the same has not been heretofore acquired, to that part of JULIET STREET (although not yet named by proper authority), from Mott avenue to Walton avenue, in the Twenty-third Ward of the City of New York, as the same has been heretofore laid out and designated as a first-class street or road by said Department.

-designated as a first-class street or road by said Department.
+York, as the same has been heretolore late out and designated as a first-class street or road by said Department.

-W F, THE UNDERSIGNED COMMISSIONERS of Estimate and Assessment in the above-entitled matter, hereby give notice to the owner or owners, occupant or occupants, of all houses and lots and improved or unimproved lands affected thereby, and to all others whom it may concern, to wit:
+WE, THE UNDERSIGNED COMMISSIONERS of Estimate and Assessment in the above-entitled matter, hereby give notice to the owner or owners, occupant or occupants, of all houses and lots and improved or unimproved lands affected thereby, and to all others whom it may concern, to wit:

-First-That we have completed our estimate and assessment, and that all persons interested in these proceedings, or in any of the lands affected thereby, and who may be opposed to the same, do present their objections in writing, duly verified, to us at our office, No. 200 Broadway (fifth floor), in the said city, on or before the roth day of October, 1838, and that we, the said Commissioners, will hear parties so objecting within the ten week-days next after the said orth day of October, 1838, and for that purpose will be in attendance at our said office on each of said ten days at two o'clock P. M.
+First-That we have completed our estimate and assessment, and that all persons interested in these proceedings, or in any of the lands affected thereby, and who may be opposed to the same, do present their objections in writing, duly verified, to us at our office.
+No. 200 Broadway (fifth floor), in the said city, on or before the roth day of October, 1888, and that we, the said Commissioners, will hear parties so objecting within the ten week-days next after the said roth day of October, 1888, and for that purpose will be in attendance at our said office on each of said ten days at two o'clock P. M.

-Second-That the abstract of the said estimate and assessment, together with our maps, and also all the affidavits, estimates and other documents which were used by us in making our report, have been deposited in the office of the Department of Public Works, in the City of New York, there to remain until the roth day of October, 1888.
+Second-That the abstract of the said estimate and assessment, together with our maps, and also all the affidavits, estimates and other documents which were used by us in making our report, have been deposited in the office of the Department of Public Works, in the City of New York, there to remain until the 10th day of October, 1888.

-Third-That the limits embraced by the assessment aloresaid are as follows, to wit: All those lots, pieces or parcels of land, situate, lying and being in the City of New York, which taken together are bounded and described as follows, viz.
-Northerly by the centre line of the block between Juliet street and East One Hundred and Sixty-first street; easterly side of Mott arenue, distant 272.37 feet southerly from the southwest corner of Juliet street and Mott avenue, and extending westerly to a point in the westerly side of Mott arenue, distant 272.37 feet southerly from the southwest corner of Juliet street and Mott avenue, and extending westerly to a point in the easterly side of Walton avenue distant 28.65 feet southerly from the southwest corner suant to the provisions of chapter 604 of the Laws of 1874, and the laws amendatory thereof, or of chapter 410 of the Laws of 1882, as such area is shown upon our ben-fit map deposited as aforesaid.
+Third-That the limits embraced by the assessment aforesaid are as follows, to wit: All those lots, pieces or parcels of land, situate, lying and being in the City of New York, which taken tygether are bounded and described as follows, viz.: Northerly by the centre line of the block between Juliet street and East One Hundred and Sixty-first street; easterly by the westerly side of Mott avenue, 258.05 feet southerly from the southwest corner of Juliet street and Mott avenue, and extending westerly to a point in the westerly side of Walton avenue distant 252.55 feet southerly from the southwest corner of Juliet street and Mott avenue, and extending westerly to a point in the easterly side of Walton av

-Fourth-That our report herein will be presented to Fourth-That our report herein will be presented to Sperial Term thereof, to be heid at the Chambers thereof, in the County Court-house, at the City Hall, in the City of New York, on the second day of November, 1888, at the opening of the court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.
+Fourth-That our report herein will be presented to the Supreme Court of the State of New York, at a Special Term thereof, to be heid at the Chambers thereof, in the County Court-house, at the City Hall, in the City of New York, on the second day of November, 1889, at the opening of the court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.
+Confirmed.
 Dated New York, August 27, 1888

-Dated New York, August 27, 1888 IOSEPH E. NEWBURGER, WILLIAM V. I. MERCER, B. CASSERLY Commissioners.
+IOSEPH E. NEWBURGER, WILLIAM V. I. MERCER, B. CASSERLY

+Commissioners.